Einsteinish/Joukowsky-Transformation-Kutta-Condition/README.md

 ##### 2.4.4.1.
 Reading the Flow Along the Chord

-Let's walk from the leading edge to the trailing edge and see what the $C_p$ curve tells you about the flow.
+Let's walk from the leading edge to the trailing edge and see what the $C_p$ curve tells us about the flow.